From bombings, Guernica, forced labor camps, and starvation, the Spanish Civil War was a long-burning tragedy that tore Spain in two.

 ‘Hunted like animals’

 Paramilitaries and the rebel troops ‘carried out clean-up operations in the mountains’ where leftists and unionists sought sanctuary, said Juan Jose Lopez, a member of an association of victims of the civil war and the dictatorship that followed.
-His great uncle was killed in November 1936 in a raid near the village of El Madrono.
+His great uncle died in November 1936 in a raid near the village of El Madrono.

 “It was like a deer or wild boar hunt.
 The raiders would sweep the mountains so the prey would flee” and then shoot them, he said.